Students must meet all of these criteria to be eligible:

 - Is determined to be a California Resident for Saddleback College admissions purposes.

 - Must be enrolled in at least 12 academic units at Saddleback College.
 Be 18 years of age or a high school graduate.

-- Be eligible for the California College Promise Grant.
-Per the criteria below: (see step 3 below)
+- Be eligible for the California College Promise Grant criteria (see step 3 below).

 California College Promise Grant Program

 CCPG Part B